monhacks/emerald-battle-revolution/README.md

 ## Changelog

-Please see below for the Dragapult Emerald project changelog.
+Please see below for the Emerald Battle Revolution project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

+### Ver.
+3.0.0

+**Major overhaul, legacy save compatibility has not been preserved**

+Unfortunately, the old save file format will no longer be supported for this project, and we will be using the traditional save structure moving forward.

+This is somewhat of a soft-reset for the project, and many features I felt were unnecessary to maintain have been removed.
+All primary features of the project (i.e. easy training, pokemon acquiring, etc.) have been preserved.

+We have updated to the latest version of the Pokeemerald-expansion project *at the time of merging*, which is `1.11.2`.

 ### Ver.
 2.1.2